StefanKarpinski/JuliaCon2025Talks/Bifold_Splittable_RNG.md

 child_dot = parent_dot + weights[fork_index]
 ```

-That's it:
+That's all:
 - Get the random weight for the "fork index"
 - Add it to the parent's dot product

 ---
-# Random Weights
+# Random weights

 DotMix uses a pre-generated array of random weights

 - Static — shared between all tasks
-- 1024 random UInt64 values (8KiB of static data)
+- 1024 random 64-bit values (8KiB of static data)
 - If the task tree gets deeper than 1024, they recycle weights!

-This all seems a bit nuts.
-Can't we use an RNG to generate weights?
+This all seems a bit nuts

+- Can't we use a PRNG to generate weights?

 ---
-# Pseudorandom Weights
+# Pseudorandom weights

 We'll use a small auxiliary RNG to generate weights

-- 64 bits of aux RNG state
+- Auxiliary RNG: 64 bits of state
-- 64 bit weight value outputs
+- Output: 64 bits weights
+  - can't have duplicates
+  - beneficial in this case

 ---
-# Pseudorandom Weights
+# Pseudorandom weights

 PCG-RXS-M-XS-64 (PCG64) is arguably the best PRNG for this case